JevenDev/Lodged/README.md

 - Pulling lodged arrows can cause bleeding
 - Enchantment-tagged weapons can cause bleeding
 - Weapon-item-tag bleeding is disabled by default
-- Full armor prevents normal bleeding by default
+- Full armour prevents normal bleeding by default
-- Partial armor reduces bleeding chance by default
+- Partial armour reduces bleeding chance by default
 - Undead can bleed only if included in Lodged's undead bleeding tag
 - Skeletons do not bleed by default
 - Bleeding shows drip particles